 "This can't be just about me," he said.
 "I'm hoping to use this conversation in a broader sense.
 I want to look at this issue as holistically as possible and not play political football with it."

 So with his story, he said, he challenges who people think undocumented immigrants are.
 Vargas also told Michele another story:

-He said that while he was covering the 2008 primaries for the Washington Post, he woke up in a Kentucky motel when he saw a white cleaning lady.
+He said that while he was covering the 2008 primaries for The Washington Post, he woke up in a Kentucky motel when he saw a white cleaning lady.
 Vargas had never seen a white person cleaning a hotel room.
-So he got to talking to her and found out she travelled more than 40 miles a day to work this job.
+So he got to talking to her and found out she traveled more than 40 miles a day to work this job.

 With the economy the way it is, said Vargas, and given the changing demographics of the country, he understands that people feel "unsettled."